ohamzaahmad/ohamzaahmad/README.md

 👯 Looking to team up for awesome PHP & Python projects—let’s code together and make some tech waves! 🌊<br>
 🤔 In a quest to level up my DSA skills—give me all the algorithms, baby! 🧠💡<br>
 💬 Got questions?
 Let’s chat about anything and everything! 🎤🎉<br>
-😄 Pronouns: [insert pronouns here], but you can call me the coding wizard! 🧙‍♂️<br>
+😄 Pronouns: He/Him, but you can call me the coding wizard! 🧙‍♂️<br>
 ⚡ Fun fact: Did you know?
 A snail can sleep for 3 years. 😴 But I’ll be awake coding through the night! 🌙💻<br>